 These children will need extra support and input from community and nutritional teams.

-Just make sure they’re hydrated with clear fluids!
-And NO milky substitutes.
-Remind the parents they’re not bad people and this will help fix things in the long run.
+Just make sure they’re hydrated with clear fluids—no milky substitutes.
+Remind the parents they’re not bad people, and this will help fix things in the long run.

-This age-old answer…..makes you wonder why we bother using Movicol?
-More often than not they’ve not prepared it correctly, despite the instructions being on the box.
-Honestly, the ways parents use Movicol; sprinkle on cereal, mix into snacks or food, add to tea….the list goes on!
+This age-old answer…..makes you wonder why we bother using Movicol.
+More often than not, they’ve not prepared it correctly, despite the instructions being in the box.
+Honestly, the ways parents use Movicol: sprinkle it on cereal, mix it into snacks or food, add it to tea….the list goes on!

-8. I tried laxatives before and they suddenly had diarrhoea so I stopped using it.
+8. I tried laxatives before, and they suddenly had diarrhoea, so I stopped using them.

-This answer may again throw you into thinking that the laxative has done a great job in under 72 hours and fixed a months worth of constipation… it sounds too good to be true??
+This answer may again lead you to think that the laxative has done a great job in under 72 hours and fixed a month’s worth of constipation.
+Does it sound too good to be true?
 Well, it is.
-The big problem here is, if clinicians don’t pre-warn the carers what might happen after starting a laxative, it can lead to long term mistrust in both the medication and in our advice.
+The big problem is that if clinicians don’t warn the caregivers about what might happen after starting a laxative, it can lead to long-term mistrust in both the medication and our advice.

-Once we know when to take them, always triple check they’re using them correctly… mix with water first, then add to a small volume of any other liquid for taste.
+Once we know when to take them, we always triple-check that they’re using them correctly: Mix with water first, then add to a small volume of any other liquid for taste.

-The next step, again important due to risk of pain, is the big logs.
+The next step, again important due to the risk of pain, is the big logs.
 And big means big!
 I’ve had parents say they’ve used shears to cut up these stools in the toilet.
-This is essentially the wall slowly being emptied out.
+This is essentially the wall slowly being emptied.

-Once this is over, they will finally have the soft mushy stools.
+Once this is over, they will finally have the soft, mushy stools.
 The laxative story should not end there!
 It is important to mention this ‘wall of stool’ has caused the bowels to stretch.
 This will lead to a build-up of stools again as the child won’t know when they need to go.
 This is reservoir constipation.
-It can take months to revert back to normal so I always advise to continue on with the laxatives and reduce (but not stop) the maintenance daily dose down if the child is passing clear watery liquid.
-Usually, treatment should continue for at least three months to treat reservoir constipation (although in some children it can be longer).
+It can take months to revert to normal, so I always advise continuing with the laxatives and reducing (but not stopping) the maintenance daily dose if the child is passing clear watery liquid.
+Usually, treatment should continue for at least three months to treat reservoir constipation (although in some children, it can be longer).

 9. They don’t like my cooking.
 They’re vegetarian now, I’m not.